What occurs during telophase II of meiosis? | Channels for Pearson+

 1

-Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four haploid cells.
-It consists of two stages: meiosis I and meiosis II.
+Understand that meiosis is a type of cell division that reduces the chromosome number by half, resulting in four daughter cells, each genetically distinct from the parent cell.

-Recall that telophase II is the final stage of meiosis II, where the process of cell division is completed.
+Recall that meiosis consists of two stages: Meiosis I and Meiosis II.
+Each stage has its own phases: prophase, metaphase, anaphase, and telophase.

-During telophase II, the nuclear membranes reform around the separated chromatids, which are now individual chromosomes in each of the four daughter cells.
+Focus on Telophase II, which is the final phase of Meiosis II.
+During this phase, the key event is the reformation of nuclear membranes around each set of chromosomes.

-Recognize that telophase II follows anaphase II, where sister chromatids are pulled apart to opposite poles of the cell.
+Recognize that by the time Telophase II occurs, the sister chromatids have already separated during Anaphase II and moved to opposite poles of the cell.

-Note that the reformation of nuclear membranes signifies the end of meiosis, resulting in four genetically distinct haploid cells.
+Conclude that the reformation of nuclear membranes signifies the end of meiosis, resulting in four haploid cells, each with a distinct set of chromosomes.

 Watch next